W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 {% endif %}

-8. What happens to perceptions if there are no judgements and nothing but perfect equality?
+8. What happens to perceptions if there are no judgments and nothing but perfect equality?
 ²Perception becomes impossible.
 ³Truth can only be known.
 ⁴All of it is equally true, and knowing any part of it is to know all of it.